Cultural and Language Immersion Activities

 In the past, participants have had the opportunity to take field trips to Russian concerts, Russian Orthodox churches, the Hillwood Estate, Museum and Gardens, the Russian section in Northeast Philadelphia, and to Brighton Beach, N.Y. (a Russian immigrant community).
 Depending on costs, an additional fee may be charged for field trips.
-The program has not been able to sponsor field trips since Summer 2019.
-If possible, this programming will return in Summer 2023.
+(In-Person only)

 Russian Folk Singing

 This activity is for anyone interested in Russian folk, gypsy, bard and popular songs.
 Linguistically, Russian songs can expand vocabulary, improve pronunciation, increase speed in reading and increase recognition of and activate grammar learned in class.
 Russian songs also provide insight into many aspects of Russian culture and history.
 (Remote and In-Person)

 Films are shown regularly.
 Films are used as part of class assignments to strengthen listening skills, increase vocabulary, and promote cultural awareness.
 (Remote and In-Person)

 Russian 001/002 students and faculty gather daily during lunch to informally speak Russian outside the classroom.
 (In-Person only)

 Other Cultural Events

 In addition other miscellaneous cultural events occur weekly at RLI such as painting, scavenger hunts, karaoke, board games, and tea socials.
 Some of these events are organized by the program, but other have been student-organized and led.